bdlane/XmlGridReader/README.md

 ## Why did I create XmlGridReader?

-At work, I needed to migrate some data access code from using SQL to using a web API that returned table-like data in XML.
+I needed to migrate some data access code from using SQL to using a web API that returned table-like data in XML.
 The original SQL code used [Dapper](https://github.com/StackExchange/Dapper), and I wanted to keep the benefits of a simple convention-based deserializer.

 The web API and the XML it returns has some idiosyncrasies, which have influenced the design of this library.